ekowabaka/ekowabaka.me/blog/posts/2024-05-31-Train-in-Scikit-Infer-in-java.md

 test_x, test_y = read_data("mnist_test.csv")
 ````

 Then, we can tap into the simplicity of scikit learn to train our neural network classifier.
-Since we are using MNIST, which is made up of 28x28 images, our input layer has 784 nodes, and we can choose to have two hidden layers of size 512 and 128, with a final set of 10 nodes for the output layer.
-We can set this up by instantiating a scikit learn MLP classifier as follows:
+Since we are using MNIST, which is made up of 28x28 images, our input layer already has 784 nodes.
+We can choose to have two hidden layers of sizes 512 and 128, and we can cap off the network with a final set of 10 nodes for the output layer.
+This architecture can be configured simply in Scikit learn as shown below:

 ````python
 clf = MLPClassifier(hidden_layer_sizes=(512, 128))
 ````

-... and we can train the classifier as follows ...
+Note that we do not specify the sizes of the inputs and outputs, because those will be inferred by Scikit Learn from the dataset.
+The classifier we set up can be trained simply by executing the line:

 ````python
 clf.fit(train_x, train_y)
 ````

-Now that the classifier is trained, we can save the weights and biases into JSON files.
-We can do this by dumping the coefficients of the classifier for the weights and the intercepts of the classifier for the biases.
+We can now save the weights and biases into JSON that can be moved into Java for inference.
+The `clf` object holds the weights and biases in its `clf.coefs_` and `clf.intercepts_` properties respectively.
+The weights in

 ````python
 with open(f"weights.json", "w") as weights_file: